marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 Layer 2 and below
 =======
-The first thing that seemed obvious to do was to enable debug messages at the UNDIIF layer.
+Enabling debug messages at the UNDIIF layer allowed to go down to layer 2.

 ```c